-Overview of Project Public Benefits
+Overview of Public Benefits

 Optima McDowell Mountain Village will deliver a variety of public benefits to the City of Scottsdale and those who live and work in and around the Scottsdale Airpark.
 Some of the most impactful benefits are noted below.
+It is important to note that height and FAR have a direct relationship with enabling the project to provide these public benefits.